chinamike65/hugo-tuolesi/content/book5/book5en.md

 According to the "Heart Sutra" translated by Master Fayue, when Buddha Shakyamuni taught the "Heart Sutra", among the people who listened to the sutra, there were hundreds of thousands of monks, and there were 77,000 great Bodhisattvas.
 The Heart Sutra translated by Master Xuan Zang does not have these.
 We should read all the seven versions carefully, and think carefully about where the Heart Sutra is spoken, who the audience were at that time, how many bodhisattvas, and how many great ones were there.
 Knowing this, monks, will be of great help in understanding the Heart Sutra, and it will be easier to understand what the Heart Sutra is talking about.

-Section 3 Meaning of the Heart Sutras
+Section 3 - Meaning of the Heart Sutras

 Different versions of the Heart Sutra have different names.
 What we are going to talk about today is the Heart Sutra translated by Master Xuan Zang.

-Master Xuan Zang was born in Luoyang, Henan Province in 602 AD, passed away in 664 AD, commonly known as Chen Yi, and became a monk at the age of 13.
+Master Xuan Zang was born in Luoyang, Henan Province in 602 AD, passed away in 664 CE.
+Commonly known as Chen Yi, and became a monk at the age of 13.

 Later, he went to India to collect scriptures.
 It took 17 years in total.
 When returning to China from India, Master Xuan Zang brought back 150 Buddha relics, 7 Buddha statues, and 657 scriptures.
-These sutras contain 75 sutras translated by Master Xuan Zang and his disciples, including the Great Prajna Sutra and the Heart Sutra.
+These sutras contain 75 sutras translated by Master Xuan Zang and his disciples, including the Great Prajna Paramita Sutra and the Heart Sutra.

 The "Heart Sutra" we are going to talk about today is Master Xuan Zang's translation, and its full name is "Prajna Paramita Heart Sutra".

 "Prajnaparamita" is a literal translation of Sanskrit.
 "Prajna" means great wisdom, the wisdom of realizing emptiness.
+"Paramita,"

-"Paramita," 4 The most accurate Sanskrit word for it is "Bharamada," which means "to reach the other shore."
+The most accurate Sanskrit word for it is "Bharamada," which means "to reach the other shore."
 "Prajna Paramita" means that we need to go from this shore of constant samsara and suffering to the other shore of liberation and Buddhahood.
-If you truly understand the "Heart Sutra" and follow the guidance of the "Heart Sutra", you can realize emptiness, and rely on the wisdom of emptiness to escape of samsara.
-If you combine bodhicitta and practice the six stages of the bodhisattva path, you can become a Buddha.
+If you truly understand the "Heart Sutra" and follow the guidance of the "Heart Sutra", you can realize emptiness, and rely on the wisdom of emptiness to escape samsara.
+If you combine bodhicitta and practice the six stages of the Bodhisattva Path, you can become a Buddha.

 "Heart" includes the fleshly heart, the false heart, and the true heart.

-Our heart is the heart of flesh, the delusional heart is the heart that produces troubles, and the sincerity is the heart of cultivating the Way.
+Our heart is the heart of flesh, the delusional heart is the heart that produces afflictions, and the sincerity is the heart of cultivating the Way.
 "Heart" in "Heart Sutra" has two meanings, one refers to the true heart, that is, the heart that realizes emptiness.
 The second refers to the core, which means that the Heart Sutra is the core and essential of the Great Prajna Sutra.

 "Jing" has four meanings: penetrating, capturing, constant, and dharma.

 "Guang" means running through.
 All the classics taught by the Buddha can be linked together, and they are all consistent in principle.
 For example, in the order of the path, the path of the lower, the middle, and the upper stages is the path to becoming a Buddha that is linked together.

-"Photo" means to guide sentient beings into Buddhism.
+"Action" means to guide sentient beings into Buddhism.
 The 84,000 Dharma Doors preached by the Buddha can cure all the afflictions of sentient beings and lead them to liberation.

 "Always" means everlasting.
 The Buddhadharma is an unchanging truth.
 The Dharma taught by Buddha Shakyamuni, needless to say 2,500 years ago, still makes sense now.
-Even after a few thousand years, there will be no problem, because what the Buddha taught is: The ultimate truth, while the doctrine of emperors or scholars is not necessarily  a thorough truth, and will change with the changes of the times.
+Even after a few thousand years, there will be no problem, because what the Buddha taught is: The ultimate truth, while the doctrine of emperors or scholars is not necessarily a complete truth, and will change with the the times.

-"Law" means law.
+"Dharma" means law.
 The Buddhadharma is the Dharma that all sentient beings in the ten directions follow.
 Bodhisattvas must follow the Prajna Sutra to attain the status of Buddhahood, and Arhats must also achieve the status of Arhats according to the Prajna Sutra.
 The three vehicles of sravaka, karma, and bodhisattvas can only be achieved by following the Dharma taught in the Prajna Sutra.

-Chapter 4 - "Heart Sutra"
+##### Chapter 4 - "Heart Sutra"

-The Heart Sutra contains a wide range of contents and meanings.
-It can be said that the five major treatises of Tibetan Buddhism are the Heart Sutra.
-The Theory of Interpretation is about the logic of the Heart Sutra, the Theory of Present View and Majesty is about the order of the path in the Heart Sutra, The Middle Mind is about the emptiness of the explicit meaning of the Heart Sutra, The Treatise on Evacuation talks about the number theory in the Heart Sutra, including the number of afflictions, the order of the path, the thirty-seven paths and the six stages, etc. The Treatise on Precepts talks about the practice of the Heart Sutra.
+The Heart Sutra contains a wide range of content and meanings.
+It can be said that all of the five major treatises of Tibetan Buddhism are the Heart Sutra.
+The "Theory of Interpretation" is about the logic of the Heart Sutra, the "Theory of Present View and Majesty" is about the order of the path in the Heart Sutra, The Middle Mind is about the emptiness of the explicit meaning of the Heart Sutra, The "Treatise on Evacuation" talks about the number theory in the Heart Sutra, including the number of afflictions, the order of the path, the thirty-seven paths and the six stages, etc. The "Treatise on Precepts" talks about the practice of the Heart Sutra.

 The whole "Heart Sutra" talks about "people without self" and "dharma without self", and also includes the eighteen realms, the profound emptiness and eight dharmas, the Four Noble Truths, the Twelve Dependent Origination, and the Three Vehicles.
 It is a method of combining explicit and secret, so it is divided into explicit, implicit and secret meanings in terms of content.

 The explicit meaning of the Heart Sutra refers to the literal meaning and speaks of emptiness.
-Different schools of Buddhism have different views, and way the the "Heart Sutra" is explained is different.
-The Gelug School of Tibetan Buddhism interprets emptiness according to the viewpoint of the Madhyamika Yingcheng School, and most of Chinese Buddhism is based on the Mind-Only School.
+Different schools of Buddhism have different views, and way the "Heart Sutra" is explained is different.
+The Gelug School of Tibetan Buddhism interprets emptiness according to the viewpoint of the Madhyamika Prasanghika School, and most of Chinese Buddhism is based on the Mind-Only School.
 There is also a slight difference between the teachings of Sutra and Tantra.
 The content of the Heart Sutra is the same.
 Why are there different explanations?
 This is because the masters have different levels of understanding.
 Those who have a shallower understanding will speak a little more shallowly, while some masters have a deep understanding and speak more deeply.

-The hidden meaning of the Heart Sutra is the order of the Dharma, which is the five Paths.
+The hidden meaning of the Heart Sutra is the stages of the Dharma, which are the five Paths.
 The five paths are the five paths of the Mahayana, the five paths of the Hinayana, and the five paths of the Shravaka and the five paths of predestination.
 There are fifteen paths in total.
-If this stage is fully expanded, the entire San Shi Dao will be finished.
+If this teaching is fully expanded, the entire Three Aspects of the Path will be finished.

-The Heart Sutra contains 84,000 methods.
-Regarding the hidden meaning of the "Heart Sutra", the masters of Tibetan Buddhism have explained more satisfactorily, and the masters of the Gelugpa School have explained it more excellently.
+The Heart Sutra contains 84,000 teachings.
+Regarding the hidden meaning of the "Heart Sutra", the masters of Tibetan Buddhism have explained it more satisfactorily, and the masters of the Gelugpa School have explained it excellently.

-The esoteric meaning of "Heart Sutra" is about the second and second tantra, which requires a master who is proficient in the four tantras to explain it clearly.
+The esoteric meaning of "Heart Sutra" is about the second class of tantra, which requires a master who is proficient in the four tantras to explain it clearly.

 In terms of the method of explanation, it can be explained in broad, medium and short ways.
 You can briefly talk about the whole Heart Sutra first, and then talk about it in detail and in-depth.
 Or first the explicit meaning, then the implicit meaning, and finally the secret meaning.
 We use the latter explanation method, which will be easier to understand.

 **Chapter 2 - The Text of the Heart Sutra**

 The Heart Sutra was not spoken by Buddha Shakyamuni himself.

-When he taught the Heart Sutra, Buddha Shakyamuni entered the deep samadhi and blessed Avalokitesvara Bodhisattva and Shariputra, and Shariputra asked Guanyin Bodhisattva: "Are the five aggregates empty?
+When he taught the Heart Sutra, Buddha Shakyamuni entered deep samadhi and inspired Avalokitesvara Bodhisattva and Shariputra, and Shariputra asked Avalokitesvara: "Are the five aggregates empty?
 Are all dharmas empty?"
 Then the Bodhisattva Avalokitesvara replied, unfolding in the form of a question and answer, and this is how the whole sutra begins.

-first quarter forward
+Chapter 1 - Introduction

 1. Avalokitesvara Bodhisattva